-Shelter Frame Analysis
+Shelter Frame Wind Load Analysis

-The Shelter Frame Analysis begins with a shelter dimensional drawing from the client.
-The dimensional drawing is then converted into a three dimensional SolidWorks model.The three dimensional drawing is then saved into SolidWorks Simulation Beam Analysis, where the individual shelter frame members are converted into beam members, with the same material properties as the original shelter.
+A Shelter Frame Analysis begins with a shelter drawing from the client.
+The drawing is converted into a 3D SolidWorks model which is imported into SolidWorks Simulation Beam Analysis where the individual shelter frame members are converted into beams with the same material and geometric properties as the original shelter frame.

-Wind load pressure is determined using methods outlined in AISC 7-05, chapter 6.
-These wind load pressures are then converted to wind load forces by multiplying these pressures by various shelter frame covering areas.
+Wind load pressure is determined using methods outlined in AISC 7-05.
+These wind load pressures are converted to wind load forces by multiplying these pressures by shelter covering areas.
 A sample of these wind load pressure to wind load force calculations are shown on the bottom right of this page.
-The calculations were performed using Maple 16.
+The calculations were performed using MapleSoft Mathematics software.